 This can have disastrous effects for the plants and animals that rely on freshwater in their ecosystem, particularly aquatic life.
 It also can have serious effects on the circadian rhythm.

 According to a recent study, a type of plankton common in freshwater reacts to changes in water salinity by changing its circadian rhythm.
-The plankton species Daphnia is an important part of freshwater ecosystems, purifying water and serving as food source for many animals in the water where it lives.
+The plankton species Daphnia is an important part of freshwater ecosystems, purifying water and serving as a food source for many animals in the water where it lives.
 Daphnia, like all organisms, has internal clocks that follow a 24-hour cycle, or a circadian rhythm.
 It lives mostly in deep water but comes up to shallow water at specific times of the day according to the temperature of the water and other timing cues.

 When Daphnia is exposed to pollutants such as road salt, its circadian rhythm changes.
 The daily cycles of this micro-organism become less responsive to water temperature and increasingly dysregulated.
 Without the ability to respond to external cues such as temperature, these tiny plankton begin to rise to the surface at random times of the day.
 During these times, the animals that feed on Daphnia are less likely to be at the surface.
 Because Daphnia are the foundation of many ecosystems, this can destabilize the entire food chain.